Blue Core Research

 All the examples so far entered data into fields in the form.
 That is the most trivial way to interact with the application, but not the only one.

-The HTML form use used will usually send the query to the application web server using a GET or POST request method.
+The HTML form we used usually sends the query to the application web server using a GET or POST request method.
 A GET request might look like:

 POST requests are not visible in the URL but usually contain the same information.
-You can also see them in the developer console of any web browser.
+You can also see those in the developer console of any web browser.

 When attackers hack, they usually send GET and POST requests directly.
 That allows them to manipulate fields in ways the application form might not allow.

-For example, a form can have hidden fields you cannot see, or the application may use JavaScript to add additional fields.
+For example, a form can have hidden fields you cannot see, or the application may use JavaScript to add additional parameters to the request.

 These non-trivial inputs are slightly more challenging to identify and modify.
-While harder to exploit, this lack of accessibility means developers and testers usually don’t protect or test them properly.
+While harder to exploit, this lack of accessibility means developers usually do not protect them, and testers rarely test them.

 Here are a few examples of information you cannot edit in a form but can change in a GET or POST request:

-For example, the “Next Page” link usually contains the next page number (e.g., page=2) or the number of the first item on the next page (e.g., start=11).
-Attackers can modify them to include a SQL injection. - Cookies – Cookies are a way to store state information in the web browser and send it to the application.
-For example, this is where most applications store the session ID.
+For example, the “Next Page” link usually contains the number of the next page (e.g., page=2) or the number of the first item on the next page (e.g., start=11).
+Attackers can modify them to include a SQL injection.

-These types of inputs are never tested by QA or used by regular users.
+Everyone overlooks these types of inputs.
+QA never tests them, and regular users only use them in the way you’d expect.
 Most automated vulnerability detection systems will also fail to test these.
 That means that flaws in validating these types of inputs can lie dormant for years, never noticed or addressed.

 Parameter Pollution (HPP)

 Parameter Pollution is an attack that requires manipulation of the GET/POST requests.
 For example, what happens if the above application receives two SSN fields in the request instead of one?
-In other words, the GET request would look like:
+In other words, the GET request looks like this:

 ?id=0&first=JOHN&last=DOE&ssn=5555&ssn=7777

-The answer depends on the technology stack used by the application and the methods used to extract the parameters.
+The answer depends on the technology stack the application uses and the methods it uses to extract the parameters.
 Some technologies will return a comma-separated list of the duplicate parameter.
 So the above request will return:

 5555,7777

-That creates an opportunity for an attack similar to Parameter Fragmentation (HPF) but without requiring multiple parameters or being aware of their order in the SQL.
+That creates an opportunity for similar attack to Parameter Fragmentation (HPF) but without the need for multiple parameters or knowing their order in the SQL.
 For example, sending these 4 SSNs (broken into lines for clarity):

 That will result in this SQL: